U.S. flag

 Disease or Syndrome

-Brunner syndrome is a recessive X-linked disorder characterized by impulsive aggressiveness and mild mental retardation associated with MAOA deficiency (Brunner et al., 1993).
+Brunner syndrome (BRNRS) is an X-linked recessive disorder characterized by impulsive aggressiveness and mildly impaired intellectual development associated with MAOA deficiency (Brunner et al., 1993).

 Syndromic X-linked intellectual disability Claes-Jensen type